-This perfect coconut cream pie is made completely from scratch.
-It’s cool and creamy with whipped cream and toasted coconut on top.
+This fool-proof perfect coconut cream pie made completely from scratch is cool and creamy with whipped cream and toasted coconut on top.

-So… I came up with this perfect homemade coconut cream pie recipe that is sure to be a success no matter what corners you cut.
+I came up with this perfect homemade coconut cream pie recipe that is sure to be a success no matter what corners you cut.
 And yes, I’m totally fine with cutting corners here and there.
-My time/sanity are more important than a flawless pie. (this is me, turning a new leaf ?? )
+My time/sanity are more important than a flawless pie. 😉

 I’ll walk you through every step of it.
 It’s easy, I promise!

-To start, you’ll want to blind-bake a homemade pie crust (post with step-by-step photos/instructions coming soon, but for now it’s in the recipe card below) and let it cool while preparing the rest of components.
+To start, you’ll want to blind-bake a homemade pie crust and let it cool while preparing the rest of components.